G-Core/cdn-stats-datasource-plugin/README.md

 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There’s a good chance you can already visualize metrics from the systems you have set up.

-In our case this datasource plagin is backed by gcore CDN statistics API.
+In our case this datasource plugin is backed by Gcore CDN statistics API.

 ## Key Features